Skip to content

 Business executives, professors, and internationally recognised academics and researchers

 Must fit a criteria of excellence, such as international prizes or publications.
-Professors and academics need offers of employment from higher education centre.
+Professors and academics need offers of employment from higher education centres.

 EB-2